VALENTINE EMBURY

 Canada’s oldest practising physician is believed to be Dr. Albert J. File of Ameliasburg village in Prince Edward County, Ontario, where he has spent sixty years healing the sick.
 Dr. File is a typical old-time country doctor and the friend of everybody in the countryside.
 He is one of those medical men of the olden days who has spent his whole life in ministering to the needs of a community which might have lost many of its people had he not been on the ground to check their illnesses.
 He reminds one of “Dr. MacClure” in Ian Maclaren’s “Bonnie Brier Bush,” who stayed up all night with fewer patients, ministering to them through the still hours, sitting by the bedside till the sun came up and going home to catch a few hours sleep before beginning another day of attending upon the sick.
 Like Scotland, Canada owes much to the country doctor – that type of ministering angel who sticks to the outposts and dies without fame – and yet whose memory lives in the hearts of the community in which he labors and serves with his whole heart and soul.
 To him that love of the people around him is greater than a monument of marble or a tablet of brass extolling his virtues.
 He loves to see the babies at whose birth he assisted grow to be healthy young men and women; to see fathers and mothers happy in middle life, and the grandparents of his day and generation content in the evening of their lives.

-In the district of Ameliasburg this is what the venerable Dr. File witnesses at the great age of eighty-seven after a life spent in helping humanity.
+In the district of Ameliasburgh this is what the venerable Dr. File witnesses at the great age of eighty-seven after a life spent in helping humanity.
 This aged doctor is still doing duty, prescribing for the sick and acting as health officer of the township.
 The debt owed to the country doctor in Canada is immense and there are none who realize this more that the specialists and the city doctor with the hospital practice.
 And at this day regret is often heard that the country doctor is passing.
-But times are changing, Ontario’s hospital centres are now elaborately equipped, the automobile has made it possible to rush the sick long distance in a brief time, and the man who is willing to go into the rural districts has not the practice that awaited him years ago.
+But times are changing, Ontario’s hospital centres are now elaborately equipped, the automobile has made it possible to rush the sick long distances in a brief time, and the man who is willing to go into the rural districts has not the practice that awaited him years ago.

 Dr. Albert J. File was born in the township of North Fredericksburgh, near Napanee in 1842.
 He graduated from the Royal College of Physicians and Surgeons, Kingston in 1869 and at once began practice at Ameliasburg village, Prince Edward County where he has carried on his profession ever since.
 As his picture shows he is patriarchal in appearance, reminding one of the late Rev. Dr. MacKay, the famous Canadian missionary to Formosa.
 Dr. File is of benign countenance and ready smile.
-For the past forty years he has been medical officer of health of the large township of Ameliasburg giving his personal attention to every case.
+For the past forty years he has been medical officer of health of the large township of Ameliasburgh giving his personal attention to every case.
 He is a mild disposition but very strong and active for one of his years.
 He attends to his ator, [sic] Michael Sullivan, Dr. Yates, Dr. Sampson and Dr. Stewart, all Old-Country-trained men.
 Dr. Sullivan was quite advanced in surgery in his day and performed operations of the pioneer kind.
 At the age of twenty-seven, Albert File went forth to practise his profession.
 He garden and a large flock of poultry, [sic] and with one of his sons has a stock farm of Ayrshire cattle which have carried off many prizes at exhibitions.
 He takes vigorous forms of exercise.
 The doctor is a great reader and keenly interested in the topics of the day.
-With his family he was largely responsible for the building of St. Alban’s Anglican Church, Ameliasburg.
+With his family he was largely responsible for the building of St. Alban’s Anglican Church, Ameliasburgh.
 Dr. File was married to Catharine Barnes of Kingston by the Rev. Henry Wilson of St. George’s Cathedral.
 Mrs. File is still living and there are also six sons and three daughters.
 One of the sons is associated actuary of the Canada Life Assurance Company.

 Some time ago there was a family reunion and snapshot pictures were taken of the happy family of eleven.
 One snapshot shows the patriarchal doctor standing among his flowers and vegetables.